 I think it’s important to emphasise that the Hana is not a cheaper Oxygen despite their similarity in construction.
 They both have very different tunings and exist in 2 different price brackets.
 In no way did I find that the Hana would displace the Oxygen.
 This was an attempt to create an IEM with a different tuning.

-If you find yourself in search of something for critical listening, there are few IEMs that perform as well as the Hana in this price range.
+If you find yourself in search of something for critical listening, there are a few IEMs that perform as well as the Hana in this price range.
 The Hana manages to maintain its detail-oriented sound whilst keeping things interesting with its fast and punchy bass.
-It is quite intense in its presentation and forward in the vocals, which some may definitely find too tiring, especially if you're more used to Harman-ish tunings from IEMs such as the Oxygen.
-However, it's lack of versatility is what stops it short of greatness for me.
+It is quite intense in its presentation and forward in the vocals, which some may definitely find too tiring, especially if you’re more used to Harman-ish tunings from IEMs such as the Oxygen.
+However, its lack of versatility is what stops it short of greatness for me.
 It shines in a selection of songs and borderlines on being a little too shouty or intense in others.

 Click HERE for our grading list for earphones